-- include\annotated\records (bool) Whether to include annotated records. - include\abstentions (bool) Whether to include records in the output, for which the label model abstained. - prediction\agent (str) String used for the prediction\agent in the returned records. - verbose (bool) If True, print out messages of the progress to stderr. - tie\break\policy (Union[rubrix.labeling.text\classification. label\models.TieBreakPolicy, str]) - Policy to break ties.
-You can choose among two policies: - abstain: Do not provide any prediction - random: randomly choose among tied option using deterministic hash - The last policy can introduce quite a bit of noise, especially when the tie is among many labels, as is the case when all the labeling functions (rules) abstained.
+- include_annotated_records (bool) Whether to include annotated records. - include_abstentions (bool) Whether to include records in the output, for which the label model abstained. - prediction_agent (str) String used for the prediction_agent in the returned records. - verbose (bool) If True, print out messages of the progress to stderr.

+- tie_break_policy (Union[rubrix.labeling.text_classification. label_models.TieBreakPolicy, str]) Policy to break ties.
+You can choose among two policies: - abstain: Do not provide any prediction - random: randomly choose among tied option using deterministic hash

+The last policy can introduce quite a bit of noise, especially when the tie is among many labels, as is the case when all the labeling functions (rules) abstained.

-Returns A list of records that include the predictions of the label model.
+Returns A dataset of records that include the predictions of the label model.